-To use the in-circuit debugger function of the device, the design must implement ICSP connections to MCLR, VDD, VSS, PGC, PGD and the EMUDx/EMUCx pin pair.
+To make use of the in-circuit debugger function of the device, the design must implement ICSP connections to $\overline{\text{MCLR}}$, VDD, VSS, PGC, PGD and the EMUDx/EMUCx pin pair.
 In addition, when the feature is enabled, some of the resources are not available for general use.
 These resources include the first 80 bytes of data RAM and two I/O pins.